 9. BOOK A SMALLER OR OLDER CAR

-Unless you're travelling with your whole family or a group of friends, you probably don't need an SUV.
+Unless you're travelling with your whole family or a group of friends, you probably don't need an 8 Seater or Adventuer Wagon.
 The cheapest rental cars are usually the smaller models, so downsize to reduce the cost.

-You can also get a bargain if you opt for an older vehicle.
-Old faithfuls with a high number of kilometres on the clock are often rented for lower prices than newer cars.
-In JUCY's fleet, our wise old El Cheapo falls into that category.
-The El Cheapo has travelled around New Zealand a lot but has been lovingly cared for by our team so they're still in great condition.
+You can also get a bargain if you opt for a small vehicle.
+Small faithfuls with a high number of kilometres on the clock are often rented for lower prices than bigger cars.
+In JUCY's fleet, our wise Small Hatch falls into that category.
+The Small Hatch has travelled around New Zealand a lot but has been lovingly cared for by our team so they're still in great condition.
 It might not be as flash, but it'll save you some moolah!